keiwv/complaint-system/README.md

 - Keep the virtual environment activated while running the backend
 - The backend should be running before starting the frontend
 - Use the created user credentials at the backend section to login in the frontend

+## Technical Decisions & Trade-offs

+### Navigation:
+I used next/navigation because it provides SSR (Server-Side Rendering) by default.
+For pages that were already being rendered, I used next/link.
+Both are native to Next.js with the App Router.

+### Database:
+I chose Prisma because it allows me to define models in a modular way, without the need to manually add new fields.

+### Design:
+While I would have liked to add more styling, my main focus is backend development, so I kept the UI relatively simple.

+### Authentication:
+Although authentication wasn't explicitly required, I implemented a basic login system.
+I consider login to be one of the most fundamental features to account for when building applications, especially from a security perspective.

+Initially, I thought about removing it since it interfered with SSR.

+However, I decided to keep it and resolve the issues because I believe its inclusion adds value, even if it wasn't part of the requirements.